Car Wheels on a Gravel Road: Critical reception and legacy

 Some journalists have credited Car Wheels on a Gravel Road with popularizing Americana music, and defining parameters that would eventually becomes stapes within the genre.
-Stephen L. Betts of Rolling Stone wrote: "[Car Wheels on a Gravel Road's] genesis coincides with the birth of the Americana radio format and with masterful nods to country, blues and rock, the finished product, released in June 1998, reflects the cornerstones of that burgeoning movement."
-Edd Hurt of Nashville Scene gave similar commentary, and said: "Car Wheels, like similar Americana albums of the time (Fight Songs by Old 97's, for instance), defined the genre as a space in which disparate elements of American music could combine to inspire work that only seemed folkish and unstudied."
+Stephen L. Betts of Rolling Stone wrote, "[Car Wheels on a Gravel Road's] genesis coincides with the birth of the Americana radio format and with masterful nods to country, blues and rock, the finished product, released in June 1998, reflects the cornerstones of that burgeoning movement."
+Edd Hurt of Nashville Scene gave similar commentary, and said, "Car Wheels, like similar Americana albums of the time (Fight Songs by Old 97's, for instance), defined the genre as a space in which disparate elements of American music could combine to inspire work that only seemed folkish and unstudied."

+Josh Jackson of Paste Magazine named Car Wheels on a Gravel Road the greatest alternative country album of all time.

+Andy Beta of Pitchfork wrote: "Williams held fast to her vision, and her hybrid of raw folk, scuffed-boot country, bottleneck blues, and barroom rock helped solidify what would come to be called 'Americana.'
+But rather than settle in as mere reverence to old musical forms, Car Wheels remains vital thanks to Williams’ gift for exacting, visceral lyrics, in which she conveys deep heartbreak and steely resolve with her frayed twang."
+In 2022, the site ranked the album as the 32nd best album of the 1990s.
+Staff writer Jenn Pelly wrote: "On Car Wheels, everything cohered into a blue-skied open-road travelogue that still feels like freedom."

 Track listing

 All tracks written by Lucinda Williams, except where noted.